scala/docs.scala-lang/_overviews/scala3-scaladoc/static-site.md

 ## Sidebar

-Scaladoc by default uses directory structure in `_docs` directory to organize static sites.
-There is also possibility to override it by providing a `sidebar.yml` file in the site root.
-The YAML configuration file describes the structure of rendered static site and the table of content:
+By default, Scaladoc reflects the directory structure from `_docs` directory in the rendered site.
+There is also the ability to override it by providing a `sidebar.yml` file in the site root directory.
+The YAML configuration file describes the structure of the rendered static site and the table of content:

 ```yaml
 index: index.html